Set Up Mobile-First Login and Sign-Up

 Given his skeptical nature, Joel wonders if Samantha can log in to the community after she signs up.
 How does she log in if she didn’t enter a password when she created her account?
 Joel checks it out.

-- Joel clicks the profile picture on the right and select Log Out.
+- Joel clicks the profile picture, and selects Log Out.

-- At the login page, Joel logs in Samantha by entering the email address he used when he signed her up.
+- Joel makes sure Samantha is still logged in At the NTO login page, Joel logs in Samantha by entering the email address he used when he signed her up.

-- Joel checks his email for the verification code, and enters it in the Verify page.
+- Joel checks his email for a new verification code, and enters it in the Verify page.

 Sure enough, Joel (as Samantha) has returned to the Northern Trail Outfitters home page.